 What qualifications do you actually need as a translator, especially if working freelance?

-We believe that the majority of translators work from home as independent translators.
+I believe that the majority of translators work from home as freelance translators.

 So where is the training in business skills that you will depend on when you become self-employed?